-As explained by Creswell (24), there is no single study design that suffices the collection of reliable and validity data.
-Therefore, this study adapted cross-sectional design using concurrent mixed methods.
-Both qualitative and quantitative data collection was done at approximately the same time, from different samples and the integration occurred during the interpretation phase (25,26).
+As explained by Creswell (19), there is no single study design that suffices the collection of reliable and validity data.
+Therefore, both qualitative and quantitative data collection was done at approximately the same time, from different samples and the integration occurred during the interpretation phase (20,21).

-The mixed data was important to understand and describe the experiences of the nurse educators on the implementation of the competency-based curriculum.
-Thus, it increased the validity and reliability of the findings (24,25).
-Findings from the qualitative data were triangulated with those from the quantitative data hence broadening the understanding of the nurse educators’ experience on the implementation of competency-based curriculum for nursing and midwifery programmes.
+The mixed data was important to understand and explore the experiences of the nurse educators on the implementation of the competency-based curriculum.
+Thus, it increased the validity and reliability of the findings (19,20).
+Findings from the qualitative data triangulated with those of the quantitative data and hence broaden the understanding of the nurse educators’ experience on the implementation of competency-based curriculum for nursing and midwifery programmes.

 This study was carried out in nursing and midwifery training schools across Tanzania.
-There are 94 such schools, out of them, 40 schools were involved in the study.
-Among them 14 Government schools, 8 Private school and 18 Faith based owned schools.
+There are 94 such schools, out of which 29 are private, 34 run by faith-based organisations and 31 are government-owned.
 All schools implement the nursing and midwifery competency-based curriculum approved by TNMC and NACTE.

 Sample size and sampling procedure

-To ensure that participants with rich experience were included (34), a purposeful non-probability sampling technique was used to recruit 24 nurse educators for the qualitative study (35,36).
-Specifically, these were nurse educators who had nursing education background and a teaching experience of five years and more.
-However, the principle of saturation guided the sampling process (24).
+To ensure that participants with rich experience were included (26), a purposeful non-probability sampling technique was used to recruit 24 nurse educators for the qualitative study (27,28).
+However, the principle of saturation guided the sampling process (19).
 The school heads were asked to identify nurse educators who had an experience of 5 years or more in implementing the CBET curriculum.

 Research instruments and data collection

-A modified questionnaire from the US, which was used to assess the proficiencies of learners in the field of Science, Technology, Engineering and Mathematics (STEM), was used in the study (37).
-The questions were modified to suit the nursing and midwifery programmes in the context of Tanzania and were based on educators’ characteristics, understanding of the concept of competency-based curriculum, preparation and usage of a lesson plan It was composed of open and closed questions with 28 items.
-The questionnaire was used because all participants were asked the same set of questions in the same sequence and this increased the objectivity of the collected data even though the data were triangulated with information from the interviewers (38).
+A modified questionnaire from the US, which was used to assess the proficiencies of learners in the field of Science, Technology, Engineering and Mathematics (STEM), was used in the study (29).
+The questions were modified to suit the nursing and midwifery programmes in the context of Tanzania and were based on educators’ characteristics, understanding of the concept of competency-based curriculum, preparation and usage of a lesson plan.

 Semi-structured interview guide

-The thematic analysis method, as described by Braun and Clark (42), was used for qualitative data analysis and the NVivo 10 software was used to generate a coding system.
+The thematic analysis method, as described by Braun and Clark (39), was used for qualitative data analysis and the NVivo 10 software was used to generate a coding system.
 Prior to starting the analysis, the audio-recorded interviews were transcribed verbatim, where non-verbal cues were also captured.
-The interviews were read and re-read to get an understanding of the data (43,44).
+The interviews were read and re-read to get an understanding of the data (36,40).
 The data were organised in a meaningful way and were coded to reduce the data volume.
 The codes were developed and reviewed throughout the coding process and were then organised under descriptive themes.
-Finally, five themes were generated (43).
+Finally, four themes were generated (40).